 I think the main thing that I use my bullet journal for that directly links to my blog is an analytics tracker, and this is one of the first pages in my journal so I can constantly reference back to it.
 Obviously it’s not all about the numbers but equally it is good to have everything in one place so I can see my growth on different platforms over the course of the year.
 Instagram doesn’t seem to be liking me at the moment (I seem to gain hundreds of followers but equally lose hundreds, which means that I have only gained about 80 since the new year) but I do like seeing this on paper, mainly to see if anything I do makes a difference.
 I do try to keep up with my blog analytics and I love seeing dates that I hit certain milestones to see how quickly my platform grows, I’m always blown away by the amount of you that read this now… its crazy!

-I always have a blog post planning page somewhere in my bullet journal, because I think its really useful if you get a sudden idea or burst of inspiration.
+I always have a blog post planning page somewhere in my bullet journal and is definitely one of the best ways on how to utilise your bullet journal for your blog, because I think its really useful if you get a sudden idea or burst of inspiration.
 I have my actual blog post schedule on my laptop (which just shows that each thing does just depend on what is easiest for you) so I use this page in case I have an idea that I need to write down or else ill forget it.
 I always like to plan in advance, and as a blogger I utilise holidays, seasons and events, so this page is just a load of ideas that I can refer back to.
 For example, my birthday is is June and I have a lot of blog post ideas that I want to write about so when I have inspiration I always write them either in my bullet journal.

 If I have a lot to do both at college and on the blog, I tend to use post it notes to distinguish between sixth form tasks and blog tasks.
 I find this is a good thing to do if you are starting to feel overwhelmed as even though my blog is important, when it comes down to it the A level tasks need to be completed first.
 Post it notes are actually good for so many things in my bullet journal, and I actually have list style ones that tell me that I’m fabulous on the top of them… so what more do I want?